 There are two types of base maps.
 The larger scale ocean base map is a mercator projection and has latitude and longitude marked in 10 degree increments.
-The second type of base map is the regional which encompasses the west and east coasts of the US covering subsections of the Atlantic and Pacific high seas areas in polar stereographic projection.
+The second type of base map is the regional which encompasses the west and east coasts of the US covering subsections of the Atlantic and Pacific high seas areas in the mercator projection.
+In addition the regional Pacific has a polar stereographic which is for the Alaska region.